Azure/aaz-dev-tools/docs/pages/usage/cli_generator.md

 ### Remove commands

-When you unpick some commands in selection and regenerate the code, the unpicked commands will be removed.
+When you unpick some commands in selection and regenerate the code by **Generate All**, the unpicked commands will be removed. **Generate Edit Only** never deletes generated code, it only rewrites the commands you edited.

 ![remove_commands](../../assets/recordings/cli_generator/remove_commands.gif)